RohithChittibommala/Covid19-Tracker/README.md

 I used Mateial Ui to decrease time of frontend,axios for fetching data from api

-*This project was inspired from tutorial of javasccript mastety
+*This project was inspired from tutorial of javascript mastety